syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/dapper.md

 This section describes how to connect and retrieve data from a Microsoft SQL Server database using [Dapper](https://github.com/DapperLib/Dapper) and [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.6?_src=template) and bind it to the Blazor DataGrid component.

-Microsoft SQL Server database can be bound to the Blazor DataGrid component uisng `Dapper` in different ways (i.e.) using [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property, [CustomAdaptor](https://blazor.syncfusion.com/documentation/datagrid/custom-binding) feature and remote data binding using various adaptors.
+Microsoft SQL Server database can be bound to the Blazor DataGrid component using `Dapper` in different ways (i.e.) using [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property, [CustomAdaptor](https://blazor.syncfusion.com/documentation/datagrid/custom-binding) feature and remote data binding using various adaptors.
 In this documentation, two approaches will be examined to connect a Microsoft SQL Server database to a Blazor DataGrid component using `Dapper`.
 Both the approaches have capability to handle data and CRUD operations with built-in methods as well as can be customized as per your own.

 **Dapper**